microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 ## ArcBox Workbook capabilities

-The ArcBox Workbook is a single report that combines data from diferent sources and services, providing composite views or joins across resources, enabling richer data and insights for unified operations.
+The ArcBox Workbook is a single report that combines data from different sources and services, providing a unified view across resources, enabling richer data and insights for unified operations.

 The Workbook is organized into several tabs that provide easier navigation and separation of concerns.